/ HALion Developer Resource / HALion Tutorials & Guidelines / Tutorials /

 • If the velocity lies within a crossfade, the crossfading zones will be triggered simultaneously.

-• The crossfades in the mapping are applied at the note-on (velocity crossfading).
+• The crossfades in the Mapping editor are applied at the note-on (velocity crossfading).

 • The level of the triggered zones is set at the note-on.